NickSwainston/pulsar_spectra/docs/plotting.rst

 Using custom marker types
 -------------------------

-By default, the marker types will cycle through a set list of marker types.
-If you would like to use custom marker types, you can specify them using the following code:
+By default, the code will cycle through a set list of marker types.
+When creating figures for multiple pulsars, the default marker assignment can lead to inconsistency in the marker types.
+This can be solved by assigning a custom marker to each reference.
+You can specify custom marker types using the following code:

 .. code-block:: python